 Articles

-Apache Kafka for Beginners
+Apache Kafka Tutorial: A Complete Guide for Beginners

-Apache Kafka is a popular distributed event streaming platform designed to efficiently manage real-time data feeds.
+Apache Kafka is a well-known distributed event streaming platform designed to efficiently manage real-time data feeds.
 It was originally developed by LinkedIn in 2011 and later open-sourced.
 Apache Kafka has gained immense popularity due to its impressive features, including scalability, fault tolerance, and high performance.

 Core components of Apache Kafka

-• Kafka Clusters: Kafka clusters are distributed systems that consist of multiple Kafka brokers working together to handle and process real-time data streams.
+• Kafka clusters: Kafka clusters are distributed systems that consist of multiple Kafka brokers working together to handle and process real-time data streams.

 • Brokers: Brokers are the core of the Kafka cluster.
 They receive messages from producers, store them in partitions, and deliver them to consumers.